raviteja-ganta/raviteja-ganta.github.io/_posts/2022-01-07- Understanding gradient descent and Backpropagation.md

 *w<sup>[l]</sup>* - Weight matrix for layer *l*

-We use equation 1 from above to calulate activations for every layer but all calculations are done using matrix mulitiplcations as they are very fast
+We use equation (a) from above to calulate activations for every layer but all calculations are done using matrix mulitiplcations as they are very fast

 <p align="center">
   <img src="https://raw.githubusercontent.com/raviteja-ganta/raviteja-ganta.github.io/main/assets/images/Backprop/bp3.png" />